vivid-inc/ash-ra-template/DEVELOP.md

 - Provide ability to compile the input template, perhaps re-writing `(render)` as a macro, or adding a `:compile` render option.
   - Benefits: Useful when the same template is run many times, such as a webserver rendering responses based on a template.
 - Container image to run ART from your present CLI.
+- The purpose of ART is multi-fold: An ideal substrate for building a custom templating solution such as the constrained Jinja or something more flexible, and as a fully-featured templating system in its own right.